changeworld/azure-docs.pl-pl/articles/azure-functions/durable/durable-functions-custom-orchestration-status.md

 ---
-title: Stan aranżacji niestandardowej w Durable Functions — Azure
+title: Custom orchestration status in Durable Functions - Azure
-description: Informacje na temat konfigurowania i używania niestandardowego stanu aranżacji dla Durable Functions.
-services: functions
-author: ggailey777
-manager: jeconnoc
-keywords: ''
-ms.service: azure-functions
-ms.topic: conceptual
-ms.date: 11/02/2019
-ms.author: azfuncdf
-ms.openlocfilehash: d3b3ee1fabf59ae3b87185c4c9eb2f85aa8acd91
-ms.sourcegitcommit: b2fb32ae73b12cf2d180e6e4ffffa13a31aa4c6f
+description: Learn how to configure and use custom orchestration status for Durable Functions. ms.topic: conceptual ms.date: 11/02/2019 ms.author: azfuncdf ms.openlocfilehash: 22242a40a29a1a014a7ab88ed705c7ca3e5ba288 ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 11/05/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73614923"
+ms.locfileid: "74232965"
 ---
-# <a name="custom-orchestration-status-in-durable-functions-azure-functions"></a>Stan aranżacji niestandardowej w Durable Functions (Azure Functions)
+# <a name="custom-orchestration-status-in-durable-functions-azure-functions"></a>Custom orchestration status in Durable Functions (Azure Functions)

-Stan aranżacji niestandardowej pozwala ustawić niestandardową wartość stanu dla funkcji programu Orchestrator.
-Ten stan jest dostarczany za pośrednictwem interfejsu API HTTP GetStatus lub interfejsu API `DurableOrchestrationClient.GetStatusAsync`.
+Custom orchestration status lets you set a custom status value for your orchestrator function.
+This status is provided via the HTTP GetStatus API or the `DurableOrchestrationClient.GetStatusAsync` API.

-## <a name="sample-use-cases"></a>Przykładowe przypadki użycia
+## <a name="sample-use-cases"></a>Sample use cases

 > [!NOTE]
-> W poniższych przykładach pokazano, jak używać funkcji stanu niestandardowego C# w programie i języka JavaScript.
-C# Przykłady są zapisywane dla Durable Functions 2. x i nie są zgodne z Durable Functions 1. x.
-Aby uzyskać więcej informacji o różnicach między wersjami, zobacz artykuł dotyczący [wersji Durable Functions](durable-functions-versions.md) .
+> The following samples show how to use custom status feature in C# and JavaScript.
+The C# examples are written for Durable Functions 2.x and are not compatible with Durable Functions 1.x.
+For more information about the differences between versions, see the [Durable Functions versions](durable-functions-versions.md) article.

-### <a name="visualize-progress"></a>Wizualizowanie postępu
+### <a name="visualize-progress"></a>Visualize progress

-Klienci mogą sondować punkt końcowy stanu i wyświetlać interfejs użytkownika postępu, który wizualizuje bieżący etap wykonania.
-W poniższym przykładzie przedstawiono udostępnianie postępu:
+Clients can poll the status end point and display a progress UI that visualizes the current execution stage.
+The following sample demonstrates progress sharing:

 #### <a name="c"></a>C#